BScong/carburator-backend/README.md

 * Add search by address/city = convert address/city to lonlat then request on lonlat endpoint.
 * Add GasType parameter to searches
 * Add price filter to searches
 * Add opening hours filter to searches.
-(Maybe?, a lot of data has incorrect hours).
+(Maybe?, a lot of data has incorrect hours.
+Maybe use Google times).
 * Write script to automatically fetch new data and update the database
 * Deploy on server
 * Tests